luckydb-0/ml-pipeline/README.md

 # ml-pipeline
-Repository for an end-to-end Machine Learning pipeline using DVC, MLFlow and Dagshub.
+End-to-end Machine Learning pipeline using DVC, MLFlow and [DagsHub](https://dagshub.com/luckydb-0/ml-pipeline).
 Based on the MLOps Bootcamp course on Udemy.

 ## Project Description
 This project demonstrates how to build an end-to-end machine learning pipeline using **DVC** (Data Version Control) for data and model versioning, and **MLFlow** for experiment tracking, while tracking everything with Git(Hub) and **DagsHub**.
 The pipeline focuses on training a Random Forest Classifier on the Pima Indians Diabetes Dataset, with clear stages for data preprocessing, model training, and evaluation.